-These fields indicate whether or not the displayed IRQ for each field is being used by a specified device.
-The default value indicates that the displayed IRQ is not used.
+These fields indicate whether or not the displayed IRQ for each field is being used by a legacy (non-PnP) device.
+The default value indicates either that the displayed IRQ is not used or that ISA Configuration Utility (ICU) is being used to determine if a legacy device is using that IRQ.
 Configuration options: [No] [Yes]